sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json/index.rst

 Submit the Pyspark Job to Databricks Cluster by passing the required workflow json path.

-.. note::  Make sure to verify if workflow json path in dbfs is accessible and above Notebook is attached to Databricks Cluster with required Fire INsights library
+.. note::  Make sure to verify if workflow json path in dbfs is accessible and above Notebook is attached to Databricks Cluster with required Sparkflows library